How Email Can Build Bridges to Your Congregation

 - It’s cost effective.
 How many times have I used the word “free” in this post?
 Several.
 The days of sending out paper newsletters to your members should be long gone.
 Some older folks in your church may still value this form of communication, and that’s okay.
 But many would prefer email.
 It’s quick for you and easy for them.
 Pew says 88% of people in the US access their email on their smart phone, and Venture Beat says 65% of all email gets opened first on a mobile device.
 Does that open your eyes a bit?
 It sure does for me.

 So if you’re not communicating with your church congregation via email or you are at a minimal level, allow me to challenge you to explore the possibility.
 I think you’ll like the results, and I’m pretty certain your members will as well.
-Check out some of the services I mentioned in this post and give me your feedback if you’re already using these services.
+Check out some of the church email software services I mentioned in this post and give me your feedback if you’re already using these services.
 Tell me your positive and negative experiences.
 I’d love to hear them.

 We developed One Church Software to allow for quick communication through email and text messaging.
 We even created an email builder and a way to schedule messages far in advance.
 However, we realize some churches prefer using third parties, so we have integration partners for email as well.